-9a Personal Credits
+Line 26a Personal Credits

-Enter the total number of dependents listed on your federal return, multiply by \$110 and enter the total on Line 9a.
+Enter the total number of dependents listed on your federal return, multiply by \$110 and enter the total on Line 26a.
 If you are married and filing a combined separate return (Filing Status 4), split the total between Columns A and B in increments of \$110.
+You are still eligible for this credit even though you do not recognize personal exemptions on your federal return.